Back to articles

 Stimulant beverages such as tea, coffee, and cocoa are mainly produced in the rainforest zones of the Indian sub-continent, South America, and West Africa, respectively.
 A few stimulant beverages are discussed below.

 In the case of coffee fermentation, it originated in Ethiopia.
 The microorganisms used in fermentation include spore-forming and non-spore-forming bacteria.
-In addition, other lactic acid bacteria (Leuconostoc spp and Lactobacillys spp) and yeasts (Saccharomyces spp and Schizosaccharomyces spp.) are also used.
+In addition, other lactic acid bacteria (Leuconostoc spp and Lactobacillus spp) and yeasts (Saccharomyces spp and Schizosaccharomyces spp.) are also used.
 Processing of coffee involves two methods: the wet method and the dry method.

 While using the wet method, fruits are passed through a pulping machine to remove the pulp, and pectinolytic enzymes produced by microorganisms remove the mucilage.
 On the other hand, while using the dry method, fruits are dehulled to remove dry outer portions.
 The coffee may also be dried by exposing it to the sunlight.

 The tea was originated in South-East China and is now popular worldwide.
 Young tea leaves are handpicked and withered.
 Leaves are squeezed to extract juices by rolling, which is further spread on the surface of the leaves.
-Juice consists of polyphenols exposed to oxidation, changing the green color to brown.
-This is followed by chemical reaction fermentation.
-The tea is then subjected to hot air between 80 – 90⁰C, sorted, and graded.
-(3)

 Cocoa is native to South America but is now produced in Ghana, Ivory Coast, Cameroon, Malaysia, and Nigeria.
 The tree grows a pod consisting of 40-60 seeds.
 The mucilaginous outer covers of sources are broken.
-They are allowed to ferment by microbial action changing the seed color from pinkish to black, and the aroma is due to the lactic acid bacteria.

 Health Benefits of Fermented Foods